Vikas35Taliyan/Developer-Landing-page/readme.md

 [Live](https://developer-landingpage-project.netlify.app/)

 # Developer Landing page.
  In this Developer landing page project I used HTML and CSS.
-I learn more about flexbox and others properties of CSS.
+I learn more about flexbox and other Properties of CSS.
 Thanks to the Ineuron Team for Teaching us in Detailed Manner.

 # Skills.
 * HTML.